Water Bill Adjustments and Credits

 You may receive an adjustment to your bill in any of these cases:

-- An act of vandalism resulting in a high bill (customer must have reported the incident to the police, and must verify repairs made to damaged water and sewer fixtures).
+- An act of vandalism resulting in a high bill (customer must have reported the incident to the police, and WASD must be able to verify repairs made to damaged water and sewer fixtures)

 Underground Leak Adjustment